HoGentTIN/infra-labs/assignment/1-containers.md

 ## 1.4 Custom images

-In many situations, e.g. when you want to deploy a webapplication in a container, you'll need to customize an existing Docker image, or create one from scratch.
+In many situations, e.g. when you want to deploy a web application in a container, you'll need to customize an existing Docker image, or create one from scratch.
 In this part of the lab, we'll explore the possibilities.

 First, go to the directory `/vagrant/labs/static-website` and look at the contents